08170228/FinTech/README.md

 * School：Soochow University
 ---
 # Homework
-## HW1：What do you think of Cloud Computing ?
+## What do you think of Cloud Computing ?
 * HW1
-## HW2：Build a Website using Amazon EC2 with LAMP
+## Build a Website using Amazon EC2 with LAMP
 * HW2
-## HW3：Build a Website using Amazon S3(Versioning)
+## Build a Website using Amazon S3(Versioning)
 ## and AWS Amplify
 * HW3
-## HW4：Build a Telegram Chatbot using Amazon API
+## Build a Telegram Chatbot using Amazon API
 ## Gateway and AWS Lambda
 * HW4
-## HW5：Create a Database using Amazon RDS or
+## Create a Database using Amazon RDS or
 ## Amazon DynamoDB
 * HW5
-## HW6：Create a Docker Container or Build your own
+## Create a Docker Container or Build your own
 ## Project Services
 * HW6